 1. Plan, implement and direct inspection standards methods and procedures utilized by the Company in complying with applicable regulations and manufacturer's requirement.
 2. Project the number and type of qualified Company personnel and Services as to integrate its capabilities requirements with production and is responsible for, the selection administration, training and performance of Technical Services personnel.
 3. Coordinate planning personnel and Services as to integrate capabilities requirements with production activities, and ensure a level of consistency, accountability and control of work documents.
 4. Along with Chief Technical Services, Interpret Airworthiness Directives, Regulation, Manufacturer's Services Bulletins and Letters, Engineering Publications, Maintenance Manuals and other data.
 5. Authorize the implementation of Airworthiness Directive, Bulletins and Engineering Instruction.
 6. Maintain a current roster of all Company personnel authorized to sign for Required Inspection Items (RII's) and Return to Service.
 7. Coordinate with the Technical Manager in establishing and maintaining a program for the performance of training of engineers, inspectors, and related maintenance personnel.
 8. Participate in the investigation of accident / incident.
-9. Implementing of Continuous Analysis and Surveillance Program (Data Collection and Analysis).
-10. Other duties as assigned by Technical Manager
+9. Implementing of Continuous Analysis and Surveillance Program (Data Collection and Analysis 10.
+Prepare and submit to the DGCA monthly report Mechanical Interruption Summary Report 11.
+Submit to the DGCA monthly aircraft flight utilization report 12.
+Other duties as assigned by Technical Manager